Skip to main content

 The District of Maine covers the whole state of Maine - which means the decisions these judges make impact the entire state.
 That's over 1.3 million people!

 There is currently one vacancy in the District of Maine.
-There is not yet a nominee for this vacancy.
+Stacey Neumann has been nominated to fill this vacancy.

 Maine's current judicial nominees